-Welcome to the 2019-2020 school year at the Arts Academy.
-We just recently celebrated our 40th year of serving the students of Buffalo.
+A few years ago we celebrated our 40th year of serving the students of Buffalo.
 Our public school was born out of the desegregation order of 1976 to offer students an opportunity to pursue their talents in various art disciplines, while also completing a full academic program of instruction.
-Modeled after the Fiorello H. LaGuardia High School of Music & Performing Arts in New York City, we offer students the finest studio training in music, visual arts, media communication, theatre and dance.
+Modeled after the Fiorello H. LaGuardia High School of Music & Performing Arts in New York City, we offer students the finest studio training in music, visual arts, media communication, theatre, and dance.

 Although we just celebrated a milestone year, each and every year features a new and ever-greater celebration of our proud heritage, our dedicated staff, successful alumni, supportive parents, and – most of all – our talented students.
 We honor the past, we celebrate today and we will build toward tomorrow!

 Our entire school community is proud of the strides we have taken over the past several years.
 We grew into a School in Good Standing and continue to celebrate our 85% on-time graduation rate.
 Our students accomplished work in their various art disciplines and are continuously being recognized in the community for excellence.
 Our successful alumni are evidence of the good foundation we are laying here and they continue to support this school where they emerged as young artists.

 We will continue to strive for excellence with the finest pre-conservatory studio training in the arts disciplines in concert with our rigorous college preparatory coursework.